kubesphere/website/content/en/docs/installing-on-linux/introduction/multioverview.md

 #### controlPlaneEndpoint (for HA installation only)

 `controlPlaneEndpoint` allows you to define an external load balancer for an HA cluster.
-You need to prepare and configure an external load balancer if and only if you need to install more than 3 master nodes.
+You need to prepare and configure an external load balancer if and only if you need to install multiple master nodes.
 Please note that the address and port should be indented by two spaces in `config-sample.yaml`, and the `address` should be VIP.
-See HA Configuration for details.
+See [HA Configuration](../ha-configuration/) for details.

 {{< notice tip >}}

 - You can enable the multi-cluster feature by editing the configuration file.
-For more information, see Multi-cluster Management.
+For more information, see [Multi-cluster Management](../../../multicluster-management/).
 - You can also select the components you want to install.
 For more information, see [Enable Pluggable Components](../../../pluggable-components/).
-For an example of a complete config-sample.yaml file, see [this file](https://github.com/kubesphere/kubekey/blob/master/docs/config-example.md).
+For an example of a complete config-sample.yaml file, see [this file](https://github.com/kubesphere/kubekey/blob/release-1.0/docs/config-example.md).

 {{</ notice >}}